ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 ![Sharding 1](./img/L19%20Sharding%201.png)

 So now, we don't have the problem of stale reads because each machine only handles a known subset of the data.
-The trade-off here is that in this example, we have now lost fault tolerance because there is no replication.
-But we could reinstate replication quite easily.
+The trade-off here is that in this example, we have now lost fault tolerance because there is no replication; but it could be reinstated quite easily.

 ![Sharding 2](./img/L19%20Sharding%202.png)